LincsLabs/docs/docs/lancaster/plane.md

 ![1](photos/1.jpeg)

-All of the plane components are fixed with M6x16mm screws, the washer should be place behind the nylock nut as shown:
+All of the plane components are fixed with M6x16mm screws, the washer should be placed behind the nylock nut as shown:

 ![6](photos/6.jpeg)